kiniry/objective-c/s093042/assignment2/Assignment 2 Part 2/README.txt

+//
+//  README.txt
+//  Assignment 2 Part 2
+//
+//  Created by Sivanujann Selliah on 15/01/13.
+//  Copyright (c) 2013 Sivanujann Selliah.
+All rights reserved.
+//

 Experiments are found in the folder Assignment 2 Part 2, in this directory...

 All experiments are invoked in the main.m file...

 The following are elaborations on the comments found in the source code and some comparisons to other languages, mostly C# and Java.
+The experiments in the source code are named like each section in this document, with the word "experiments" appended.

 // Foundation framework
 The experiments showed some uses of the NSString class and the NSArray class, the operations done using the objects showed some of the capabilities of the classes and showed how the Foundation framework makes it easier for the developer to use commonly used operations on common objects easier by providing them in a framework.